JuliaClimate/ClimateTools.jl/README.md

 ind = annualmax(C::ClimGrid)
 ```

 Which returns another `ClimGrid`.
 You can also map this `ClimGrid` with the `mapclimgrid` function and returns the climatological mean of the annual maximum (e.g. daily precipitation in the example below).
+From the figure, we clearly sees the monsoon regions (India) and region with wind-driven precipitations (e.g. western sides of the oceans).

 A list of indices can be found in the documentation and in the `functions.jl` source code.

 <p align="center">
   <img src="https://cloud.githubusercontent.com/assets/3630311/23873133/59b85c08-0807-11e7-967b-7cc7d28aada0.png?raw=true" width="771" height="388" alt="Precipitation example"/>